bnluong/my-react-portfolio/README.md

 -   [reCAPTCHA](https://www.google.com/recaptcha/about/) - reCAPTCHA integration
     for EmailJS
     ```
     Note: API call uses my private api keys setup.
 You should use your own api keys for these APIs.
-Set them up in the .env file and change the variable names accordingly.
+Set them up in the .env file (placed at the root directory of the project) and change the variable names accordingly.
+Refer to (https://create-react-app.dev/docs/adding-custom-environment-variables/) for more information.
     ```

 ###### Libraries